 Goats are a herd animal and are happiest (and easier to live with) when they have fellow goats to live with.
 We will not sell just one goat unless you can prove you have more.
 If you do not have another goat already, wethers make wonderful companions.
 Wethers are also wonderful pets!
 Available wethers can be purchased as companions for a discounted rate when purchased with a doe or buck.

 We test our animals annually for CL, CAE and Johne's Disease and continually receive negative results for those diseases.
 All kids sold will be disbudded, tattooed (excluding wethers), and have their hooves trimmed.
 We use an herbal worm preventative.
-We preform fecal tests to confirm the herds health.
 The kids receive regular herbal prevention for coccidia.
 Kids will be given probiotics the day they leave to their new home to help their gut during the stressful transition.
-Animals will be healthy at time of pick-up however, because we can not control the stress of travel and the animal’s management and/or environment after it leaves our care, we can not offer further health guarantees after leaving the farm.
+Animals will be healthy at time of pick-up.
+However, because we can not control the stress of travel and the animal’s management and/or environment after it leaves our care, we can not offer further health guarantees after leaving the farm.
 Purchasers have the right to a full veterinarian exam at his/her expense on any animals purchased before they leave our care.
 If you are purchasing from out of state a full exam may be required depending on your states regulations.

 All doelings and few bucklings will be sold registered with the ADGA and a Certificate of Registration will be provided with the animal at the time of pick-up.
 Most bucklings will be sold as unregistered wethers.
 Occasionally we may have a buckling worthy of keeping in tact.
 We choose these bucklings based on proven mammary systems, pedigrees behind the buckling, and the conformation of sire, dam and buckling.
 For this reason, bucklings from first fresheners will be wethered.
 First fresheners still have some maturing to do in order to know if their genetics are consistent and worthy of being passed on through a buck.
 If you are interested in a buck from a particular breeding pair, please contact me.

-A deposit of $100 is required to hold any doe or buck ($50 per wether).
+A deposit of half the purchase price is required to hold the animal.
 Deposits are NON-REFUNDABLE.
 If YOU choose to back out of the sale before it is finalized (either purposefully or because you can not pay for it or pick it up within the agreed upon time frame) YOU FORFEIT YOUR DEPOSIT and the animal will be relisted for sale.
 Deposits are refundable under the following circumstances: if the kid dies before pickup; we have determined the kid unfit for sale; or if we choose to cancel the sale.

 Deposits may be transferred to another goat if one becomes available that you prefer.
 Deposits may also be carried forward to another year if a kid of your choosing was not available and you still prefer a kid from a particular doe.

-Cash, PayPal and Venmo are welcomed for deposits and/or final payments; personal checks are not accepted.
-Buyer is responsible for all PayPal transaction fees.
+Cash is preferred.
+PayPal and Venmo are accepted if no other option is available for deposits and/or final payments; personal checks will only be accepted as a deposit with ample time for us to deposit and verify it is good.
+Buyer is responsible for all PayPal transaction fees or check fees.
 Please include appropriate fees in your transaction at the time of the transaction (4% typically offsets fees deducted by PayPal).
 You can also send Paypal funds as a "personal gift" or “Friends and Family” and fees are not assessed.

-Single goat purchases only to homes that already have goats.
+Single goat purchases only to homes that already have goats of similar age and size.
 A companion wether can be purchased with any doe/buck for $100, pending availability.

 Receiving your new goat: